jesa974/SpotAPI/README.md

 ## We need to delete everything concerning "read_birthdate" in spotify-auth in nodes_modules

-Delete this line in "spotify-auth.js" in "nodes_modules" : READ_BIRTHDATE: 'user-read-birthdate'
+Delete this line in "spotify-auth.js" in "nodes_modules" : READ_BIRTHDATE: 'user-read-birthdate'.

-Delete this parameter from "spotify-auth.metadata.json" in "nodes_modules" : "READ_BIRTHDATE":"user-read-birthdate"
+Delete this parameter from "spotify-auth.metadata.json" in "nodes_modules" : "READ_BIRTHDATE":"user-read-birthdate".
 ________________________________________________________________________________________________________________________________________________________________________________________

 # SpotAPI